• Webinars

 • The Dependency class must be deployed on cache.

-The first step in introducing your own logic for Extensible Dependency is to implement the ExtensibleDependency class.
+The first step in introducing your own logic for Extensible Dependency is to inherit the ExtensibleDependency class.

-Let's suppose there is a grocery store which has a big collection of products which customers often buy.
+Let's suppose there is a grocery store that has a large collection of products that customers often buy.
 These products can be cached from the database to check their units in stock.
 The following dependency implementation polls the Northwind database and expires all the Products for which units in stock are less than 100.

 • Java